 "It is incumbent on those who know, to teach those who do not know."

-Mukhia Singh Sahib Hari Singh Bird Khalsa is a native of the Midwest with a Native American heritage of the Cherokee and Modoc nations according to his father.
+Mukhia Singh Sahib Hari Singh Bird Khalsa is an octogenarian and a native of the Midwest with a Native American heritage of the Cherokee and Modoc nations according to his father.
 See Ancestry Profile.
 Hari Singh is a Certified Kundalini Yoga Teacher and Sikh minister, and since 1969 has been a student of Yogi Bhajan, who is the founder of 3HO, the Healthy, Happy, Holy Organization and the master of Kundalini Yoga.
 He began teaching Kundalini Yoga in 1970 and directed 3HO activities in the Denver, Colorado region from 1973 to 1984.
 His career as an Optician began in 1958 following active duty with the U.S. Marine Corps.

 Hari Singh is a founder and former member of the Security Advisory Team.
 Although currently retired, he holds active Optician licenses in Florida and Arizona, is certified by the American Board of Opticianry (ABO), and National Contact Lens Examiners (NCLE).
 He's a passionate advocate of (a) the resurgence of the Optician as a genuine Health Care Provider, i.e., highly skilled Eye Care Professional, as opposed to today's eyeglass dispensers, most of whom are trained only as merchants or online clerks, (b) the resurgence of three dimensional dispensing of prescription eyewear, and (c) most importantly, the conscientious Hands on the Patient practical training of aspiring Opticians in the design and delivery of handcrafted, form-fitted eyewear.